 A prominent feature of this worldview is the belief that illnesses may result from spiritual or supernatural forces, requiring the intervention of traditional healers such as menbekas and mensip-ok.
 These healers diagnose ailments through ritual knowledge, often mediating between the human and spirit worlds.
 As one elder explained:

 "Kastoy ti medisina idi… adda sumagmamano a lakay wenno baket… kasla ma-forsee-da no sianno wenno mapugtuanda no ania ti gapuna nga agsakit diay tian ti ubing. … Ikkanna met siguro ti lana.
 Painumennaiti danum sana ikararagan.
 No dadduma sumayaat met."
 (In the past, medicine worked this way: elders could foresee and determine the cause of a child’s stomach ache.
-They would rub the stomach with oil, give water, and pray — sometimes the child recovered.) – Respondent 14
+They would rub the stomach with oil, give water, and pray — sometimes the child recovered.) – Respondent 14.

 This account demonstrates how healing is not reduced to physical remedies but involves prayer, foresight, and ancestral authority, reflecting the inseparability of health and spirituality in Kankanaey life.